LcicC/kb-anonimity-For-Privacy-Preserving-in-Test-Data/README.md

 <i>https://archive.ics.uci.edu/ml/datasets/Absenteeism+at+work</i>

 In order to use a different dataset, the user has to change different values.
-For the sake of simplicity we grouped all the elements to be changed inside a single file which is already written for the example dataset and that can be use as a guide.
+For the sake of simplicity we grouped all the elements to be changed inside specific files (function_to_test, user_variables) that are already written for the example dataset and that can be used as a guide.
 The algorithm works on numerical attributes, we recommend to normalize floating point values to integer ones to aviod roundings.
 Categorical fileds that are saved as strings can be turned into numbers.

-For what concerns the program to test, we provide also a simple example function which is again in the file above.
+For what concerns the program to test, we provide also a simple example function which is again in the files above.
 As it can be noticed, if the user wants to write his own program he needs to label all the conditional branches in the way it is done in the example.

 The output dataset is provided in <i>.csv</i> format.